Graeme Base: Publishings

-Graeme's first (and to date only) novel, Truck Dogs (A Novel in Four Bites), has been released in paperback as well as a hardcover edition that includes sixteen colour plates of profiles of the characters (each half-dog, half-vehicle), depicting them as they would have appeared in the abandoned picture book, before Graeme decided to instead release the story as a novel for teenagers and younger readers.
+Graeme's first (and to date only) novel, Truck Dogs (A Novel in Four Bites), was released in hardcover and paperback.
+It includes 16 colour plates of profiles of the half-dog / half-vehicle characters, as they would have appeared in the abandoned picture book, before Graeme decided to instead release the story as a novel for teenagers and younger readers.

-Colouring books based on Animalia and The Waterhole were published in 2002 and 2004 respectively.
-A series of jigsaw puzzles were created for selected illustrations from Animalia and a number of wall calendars based on Graeme's works were published throughout the 1990s and early 2000s.
-In 1987, fans saw Viking's publication of The Animalia Wall Frieze, a giant frieze over 26 feet (or 8 metres) long, in four folded sections, in a special pack which included 'The ANIMALIA Riddle Sheet' (with provided answers) as an added bonus.
+Colouring books based on Animalia was published in 2002 and for The Waterhole in 2004.
+A series of jigsaw puzzles were created for selected illustrations from Animalia.
+Calendars based on Graeme's works were published throughout the 1990s and early 2000s.
+In 1987, Viking published The Animalia Wall Frieze, a giant frieze over 26 feet (or 8 metres) long, in four folded sections, in a special pack which included 'The ANIMALIA Riddle Sheet' (with provided answers) as an added bonus.